 To hone their skills the group busked as street musicians in their hometown.
 Bass player Lars Lötgering joined during this time but was replaced three years later by Malte Huck.

 In 2013, the band took a progressive and modern approach to getting noticed.
 They self-released a self-titled live album.
 The album included some recordings from their street performances.
 They also began releasing their music themselves on YouTube.
 Following the release of a video for their track “Wohin du gehst,” things started to heat up for the group.

 They completed a nationwide tour, hit the summer festival circuit, and then served as openers for the popular band Beatsteaks.

 While the focus of this article is to highlight German language music, it is worth pointing out that the group has recorded a number of English language tracks.
 Included among the tracks is a cover of Susanne Vega’s “Tom’s Diner” with Giant Rooks, which captures the funkiness.

-The History of AnnenMayKantereit
+The Music of AnnenMayKantereit